itdxer/neupy/site/docs/algorithms/basics.rst

 Initialization
 --------------

 Initialization process is slightly different for networks with fixed and constructible architectures.
-It's simpler for networks with fixed architectures, because they have predefined structure and we need just to specify algorithm-specific parameters.
+Networks with fixed architecture have predefined structure and we need just to specify algorithm-specific parameters.

 .. code-block:: python